If you're a Java developer want to get started with Android. Following are the things you need to know before getting started.

 3 GB RAM minimum, 8 GB RAM recommended; plus 1 GB for the Android Emulator

 Android heavily uses OOPS concepts.
 Hence familiarly in OOPS is a required.
 There is overriding, generics-collections, type casting, threads, classes, interface and inheritance.
 Building app natively requires a decent hands on experience in Java.
 XMLs are heavily used for configuration and building the UI part of the app.
 But this specific use of XML can be easily picked up if you've any prior programming experience.
-If you're a JS developer, you already have your options.
-You can use ionic framework or react native.
+If you're a JS developer, you can try react native.

 SQLite is an embedded SQL database that comes preinstalled on most devices.
 It is on the iPhone, iPad, and web browsers.
 That's the reason for it to be the most widely deployed database engine.
-We need to use this DB for storing data.
-And DB client for managing db is our last software requirement.
-SQLitebrowser is available just for that.
+We can use SQLitebrowser for managing our local phone db.

 Also, I recommend installing Playbook for Developers by Google on your phone.
 Details about latest Android features, best practices, and strategies all within a single app.